jvivard/Factorizer/README.md

 ### Usage

 *   **Inline Buttons:** Browse supported social media sites.
-FACTORIZER should automatically add "Fact Check" buttons to posts.
+FACTORIZER should automatically add "Fact Check" buttons to text.
 Click these to get an analysis.
 *   **Image Right-Click:** Right-click on an image on any webpage.
 If it contains text, select "Fact check this image" from the context menu.
 *   **Text Selection Right-Click:** Select any text on a webpage, right-click, and choose "Fact check selected text".
 *   **Popup:** Click the FACTORIZER icon in your toolbar to view statistics, access quick settings, or go to the main options page.
+*    ***NOTE***: Fact check on images is still in devleopment!!

 ## Built With